 At least in this case, the community has a choice.

-Loom Network is aiming to be a platform where communities can run their software on sidechains where they all have a vested interest in the platform being provably fair and transparent while being able to adjust their security restrictions on demand.
+Loom Network is aiming to be a platform on which communities can run their software on sidechains, where they all have a vested interest in the platform being provably fair and transparent, while being able to adjust their security restrictions on demand.